Why use ACI for flow run execution?

 azure

 CLI installed on your local machine.
-You can follow Microsoft’s installation guide.<resource-group-name>
+You can follow Microsoft’s installation guide. - Docker installed on your local machine.

 with the name of your choosing, and <location>